BrianLesko/dns-docker/readme.md

 # Domain Name System (DNS)

-A domain name system is useful for deploying production level web applications and code to your local network.
+A domain name system is useful for deploying production level web applications and code.
 It lets users access your web application, data, or service app through a domain name rather than an ip address.
 Intended for development of

 &nbsp;